ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 ### So, what did we just do?

-When looking for ink in the volume, we needed to look at more than just the voxels that directly intersected the segment mesh we just created.
-We also look a little bit “above“ and “below“ the mesh, at the neighborhood of voxels that surround our segment.
+When looking for ink in the volume, we need to look at more than just the voxels that directly intersect the segment mesh we just created.
+We also need to look a little bit “above“ and “below“ the mesh, at the neighborhood of voxels that surround our segment.
 Conceptually, this neighborhood looks something like this (though this video is exaggerated):

 <figure>
   <video autoPlay playsInline loop muted className="w-[100%] rounded-xl" poster="/img/tutorials/surface-volume-extrusion3.jpg">